eljam/irongate-monitor/README.md

 5. Submit a pull request :D

 ## TODO
-- [ ] Connnect to the hogosha portal
+- [x] Connnect to the hogosha portal
-- [ ] Collect metric to the hogosha portal metric system
+- [x] Collect metric to the hogosha portal metric system
+- [ ] Refacto

 ## Credits